Libraries Under Attack?

-Make Politics Cool Again, Chapter 2 Antigone: Rule of Law or my Conscience (and a bit more about the election)
+Make Politics Cool Again, Part 2 Antigone: Rule of Law or my Conscience (and a bit more about the election)

 Welcome to the second stop of the journey I announced in November as a way to gain perspective on the state of western democracy in general and American politics in particular.
 If you are just joining me, here is what came before: Why I am Setting out on a Journey and Inviting You Along (November

-Make Politics Cool Again, Chapter 2 Antigone: Rule of Law or my Conscience (and a bit more about the election) Read More »
+Make Politics Cool Again, Part 2 Antigone: Rule of Law or my Conscience (and a bit more about the election) Read More »

 Making Philosophy Cool Again, Part 1: Euthyphro, The Spirit of Liberty, TV Lawyers (and more)